plot_relationship.py

 • channel (str) –

 The name of the channel for which to retrieve the label.
-Possible values include (but are not limited to): - ‘prevalence_2to10’: Represents $\it{Pf}$PR$_{2-10}$ (%) prevalence. - ‘prevalence’: Represents $\it{Pf}$PR (%) prevalence. - ‘clinical_incidence’: Represents clinical incidence (per person per year). - ‘severe_incidence’: Represents severe incidence (per person per year). - ‘simulatedEIR’: Represents simulated entomological inoculation rate (EIR). - ‘n_total_mos_pop’: Represents the total female mosquito population.
+Possible values include (but are not limited to): - ‘prevalence_2to10’: Represents $\it{Pf}$PR$_{2-10}$ (%) prevalence. - ‘prevalence’: Represents $\it{Pf}$PR (%) prevalence. - ‘clinical_incidence’: Represents clinical incidence (per person per year). - ‘severe_incidence’: Represents severe incidence (per person per year). - ‘eir’: Represents simulated entomological inoculation rate (EIR). - ‘n_total_mos_pop’: Represents the total female mosquito population.

 Returns: